Self Invested Personal Pensions (SIPPs)

 Who can own one?

-Almost anyone, including children, provided they're under 75 and normally resident in the UK.
+Almost anyone, including children, provided they're normally resident in the UK.
 You can contribute even if you already contribute into another pension, subject to the rules on overall pension contributions.

 How much can I contribute?